How to Find Your Credit Card Security Code

 Protecting Your Card's CVV Code

 Your CVV code is designed to protect you against fraud.
-But it's possible that someone could obtain your account number and your CVV number and use them to make fraudulent purchases.
-This can happen in a couple of different ways.
+But someone could obtain your account number and your CVV number and use them to make fraudulent purchases.
+This fraud can happen in a couple of different ways.

 First, you might fall victim to a phishing scam unknowingly.
 You might be sent an email that looks like it came from your credit card company.
 The email asks you to verify your account number and CVV code, which you do.
 But without realizing it, you've handed over your card information to an identity thief who could then clone your card and use it for unauthorized purchases.